 If it's Oilier, it’s Likely Hormonal

-Personally, my skin was dry before and is suddenly producing more oil.
-According to Green, this likely means certain hormones are fluctuating: "Skin changes can be exacerbated by fluctuations in our hormones.
-Changes in hormones such as cortisol and adrenal androgens can cause changes to the sebaceous glands which can cause an increase in sebum production causing skin to become oily,” she explains.
+Sometimes, your skin can be dry and start suddenly producing more oil.
+According to Green, this likely means certain hormones fluctuate: "Skin changes can be exacerbated by fluctuations in our hormones.
+Changes in hormones such as cortisol and adrenal androgens can cause changes to the sebaceous glands which can cause an increase in sebum production, causing the skin to become oily," she explains.

 Your Skincare Might Be Doing More Harm Than Good

-According to Green, just because I’ve used the same products for years with success doesn’t mean I’ll always have the same results—and, to my dismay, this happens often with skincare.
+According to Green, just because you've used the same products for years with success doesn't mean you'll always have the same results—which often happens with skin care.
 "The products you've used for years can start to yield very little or no improvement.
-When this happens, it’s time to reevaluate your skincare and make the necessary adjustments," she suggests.
-"It’s certainly helpful to change up your routine because your skin evolves over time."
+When this happens, it's time to reevaluate your skincare and make the necessary adjustments," she suggests.
+"It's certainly helpful to change up your routine because your skin evolves."

 "If you are oily and use products that cause your skin to become dry, then that will result in breakouts.
 The same concept applies to someone who has dry skin."
 In other words, using a skincare routine specifically designed for dry skin works while your skin is dry.
 But if your skin becomes oilier, this routine will likely cause clogged pores and subsequent breakouts.

 Your Skin May Change Again

-While my skin did grow oilier once, that doesn’t mean it won’t revert back again.
-Like Green said, our skin type is influenced by a host of factors, and it’s not always easy to predict what it’s going to do.
-You just need to learn what it needs now, while it’s in flux.
-"If your skin type changes, it’s time to explore and learn what products and treatment works best for your skin as it goes through the transition,” Green says.
-“The first step is putting together a skincare routine.
-It’s important to know what products to use and the order in which they should be used."
+Your skin becoming oilier once doesn't mean it won't revert again.
+As Green said, a host of factors influences our skin type, and it's not always easy to predict what it's going to do.
+You need to learn what it needs now while it's in flux.
+"If your skin type changes, it's time to explore and learn what products and treatment works best for your skin as it goes through the transition," Green says.
+"The first step is putting together a skincare routine.
+It's important to know what products to use and the order in which they should be used."

 You Can Keep Adjusting Your Routine to Compensate